 With over 1.3 billion users, Facebook remains a daily destination for consumers, businesses, and brands.

 Facebook fans are a loyal group that consistently like, comment, and share their favorite content.
-Here are 30 ways to tap into this targeted group of people as part of your social media marketing efforts.
+Here are 30 practical tips to optimize your Facebook business page and attract more followers.

 When did you last update the About section on your Facebook page?
 If you answered, “not since I set up the page,” then it’s time to revisit.
 It isn’t simply a toss-away bio.
 Rather it’s an opportunity to connect with potential fans, users and customers.